Russian bailout could support Ukraine's rating

-MOSCOW Russia's financial support package for Ukraine, which amounts to $15 billion in bond purchases and a gas price discount, could support Ukraine's non-investment grade credit rating, rating agencies said.
+MOSCOW Russia's financial support package for Ukraine, which amounts to $15 billion (9.1 billion pounds) in bond purchases and a gas price discount, could support Ukraine's non-investment grade credit rating, rating agencies said.

 Russia agreed a $15 billion bailout for Ukraine and slashed the price of gas exports on Tuesday.
 The aid may substantially ease external pressures for Ukraine and offer support for its 'B-' rating, an S&P analyst said on Wednesday.